bblair321/spt-manager/README.md

 1. Download the latest release from the releases page
 2. Extract the application to your desired location
-3. On macOS, you may need to allow the app in Security & Privacy settings
+3. Run the executable file

 ### First Time Setup